 Surprisingly, many couples come to see me and say there’s nothing really wrong…” we’re not fighting or having communication issues, but I feel there’s something missing…I want more sex, better sex, more connection, more fun or more freedom…” or perhaps, “I want us to be better parents…” Whatever it is that may be “missing” can be a great place to start couples therapy.
-We will identify the strengths and values of the relationship and then go deeper in building on those values and powerfully connect you to new possibilities.
+We will identify the strengths and values of the relationship and then build on those values and powerfully connect you to new possibilities.

 What if we fight in our couple therapy sessions?

-Have additional questions about couple therapy London?
+Have additional questions about couple therapy in London or online?

 Schedule your complimentary consultation.